Search with Sense: Teaching Ethical AI Research Skills

 • Create inclusive, accessible, and ethically sound instructional materials and lesson plans integrating AI.

-• Guide students to ethically acknowledge AI contributions and cite information properly in their work.
+• Guide students to ethically acknowledge AI contributions and properly cite information in their work.

 • Support students in applying ethical AI practices beyond research, including presentations and creative projects.